Review details on template signing for Nuclei

 code

-source: protocols/code/pyfile.py
+.source: protocols/code/pyfile.py

-flag then verification will fail if same template is used without-lfa
+flag then verification will fail if same template is used without -lfa

 flag.
-(Note this only applies to-lfa
+(Note this only applies to -lfa

-i.e. local file access flag only)
+i.e. local file access flag only)nuclei

 itself.